serathius/k8s-hybrid-demo/README.md

 * Load generating application
 * [EFK](https://docs.fluentd.org/v0.12/articles/docker-logging-efk-compose) stack for collecting logs from all nodes
 * L7 loadbalancing using both HAProxy and Nginx
+* Prometheus and Grafana deployments based on helm charts
 * Grafana dashboards for guestbook application, HAProxy, Redis, Ngix
 * Scripts to move all monitoring to dedicated node
 * Hooks to interact with application/nodes that are not dedicated to monitoring